AregSPZ/GPTrIVIA/README.md

-# GPTrIVIA - LLM Powered Quiz (GPT2-XL, LangChain, LangGraph, HuggingFace, FAISS, RAG, SQuAD, Flask, Docker)
+# GPTrIVIA - LLM Powered Quiz (Gemini 2.0 Flash, Flask, Docker)

 ## Overview
-GPTrIVIA (Generative Pre Trained Transformer Trivia) is an interactive quiz platform powered by an advanced language model - GPT-2 XL, the largest model in GPT-2 family.
-The application gives you an opportunity to take a quiz on any topic of interest, which is made possible by cutting-edge technologies such as LangChain, LangGraph, and HuggingFace, ensuring an unforgettable experience.
-With FAISS and RAG integration, it ensures efficient retrieval of relevant information (from SQuAD dataset).
-The application is built with Flask for a seamless web interface and is fully containerized using Docker for easy deployment.
+GemMind is an interactive quiz platform powered by an advanced language model - Gemini 2.0 Flash.
+The application gives you an opportunity to take a quiz on any topic of interest and get scores and personalized feedback at the end.
+Its built with Flask for a seamless web interface and is fully containerized using Docker for easy deployment.
-The FAISS vector database is pinned to the application to store and retrieve quiz-related data efficiently.
-This allows the application to provide quick responses to user queries, ensuring a smooth and engaging quiz experience.

 ## Features